 5) Perfect Blue

-Perfect Blue is a psychological thriller in the vein of Face/Off or Fatal Attraction.
+For newcomers willing to explore the anime medium and particularly seeking for a darker anime, Perfect Blue is the perfect choice.
+It is a psychological thriller in the vein of Face/Off or Fatal Attraction.
 It recounts the horrifying ordeal of a Japanese idol being stalked and suffering psychosis after a series of brutal murders are committed in her name.
 Similar to the Stephen King novel Misery, the killer is at first believed to be a stalking fan but the conclusion wrecks that assertion.

 The film deals with murder, mental health issues, and attempted s*xual assault.
 It's perfect for thriller and murder mystery fans (and Death Note fans), plus the animation still holds up.
-It'll keep viewers guessing until the end.
+It effectively delves into the less glamorous aspects of celebrity life, following Mima Kirigoe's career as a pop idol turned actress.
+As her mental health deteriorates, she becomes her own worst enemy, resulting in a captivating drama that will keep viewers guessing until the end.

 6) Cowboy Bebop